tal-z/PoemBot/README.md

 # PoemBot

 ## About
-This repo is for files related to composing poems by algorith.
+This repo is for files related to composing poems by algorithm.

 ## Guide
 #### SentenceWriter.py: